Estimating the drivers of urban economic complexity and their connection to economic performance: Derivation of the model

 We can generalize this model and imagine that the city has a ``field'' spread in the $xy$-coordinates, $r_c(x,y)$.
 This field is an abstraction of the urban milieu, it represents the probability that the city provides one of the ingredients for phenomena to occur, and we can assume that people interact with it as they live and work in the city.
 It should capture the elements from all the types of urban interactions to which people are exposed (both the social and built environment).
 In this view, the city functions as though it is permeated across space by a ``cultural field'', and $r_c(x,y)$ quantifies the magnitude of the social, economic, and cultural repertoire available at a particular location.
 When the value of the field is high, it means that this location in the city has a high concentration of ``diverse urban factors''.
 A high value of $r_c(x,y)$ will therefore increase the probability that an individual will find the right elements to engage in a given urban phenomenon (e.g., to be employable in an industry).
 Eq.~\eqref{eq_prob} assumes individuals interact with the average intensity of the field, $r_c\equiv\langle r_c(x,y)\rangle$, where $\langle \cdot\rangle$ is a spatial average.
 The mean field approach allows us to isolate a core mechanism in the model: that urban phenomena occur because individuals are able to ``execute'' a recipe (e.g., a production process, a program or algorithm) if the environment is favorable, that is, if the city complements the individual.
 How complex a given recipe is, how capable is an individual, and how suitable is the city for executing the recipe are the three fundamental quantities that determine the overall statistics of employment in cities, as well as other measures of urban output.

 Equation~\eqref{eq_prob} implies an exponential function.
 With some minor rearrangement, the probability that $X_{i,c,f}=1$ can be written as

 The exponent is the product of three quantities, respectively associated with the phenomenon, the person, and the city.
 These are the drivers of employment in the city, which is why we refer to them as the drivers of urban economic complexity.
 We will flesh out the meaning of each of these terms below, but we want to emphasize that the value of such equation is that, through it, the model establishes null expectations regarding the broad patterns manifested across urban phenomena.
 Such approach is typical in ``mean field theories'' in physics.
-Let us contrast this result with other models.